RosterElf Logo

 By downloading, you agree to our template disclaimer

-Under the National Employment Standards (NES), employees have an entitlement to be absent from work on a public holiday.
-If they work, they must be paid penalty rates.
-But the rules around reasonable requests, reasonable refusal and substitute days are often misunderstood.
+Under the National Employment Standards (NES), every employee is entitled to be absent from work on a public holiday.
+If a public holiday falls on a day they would ordinarily work, permanent employees are paid their base rate for the day without making up the hours.
+The rules around reasonable requests to work, reasonable refusal and substitute days, however, are some of the most misunderstood in Australian workplaces.

-For businesses that operate on public holidays — hospitality, retail, healthcare, aged care — having a clear policy prevents disputes, supports compliance and gives employees certainty about their entitlements.
+For any business that trades on public holidays — hospitality, retail, healthcare and aged care especially — a clear policy prevents disputes, supports compliance and gives staff certainty about their entitlements and pay.
+It is most important in 7-day operations, where working public holidays is routine rather than exceptional.

 Penalty rates